March 31, 2021

 Why Coach Timea Perecz Believes in Movement

-In a recent episode of the podcast, TaskHuman Talks, host and provider Jamie Carroll sat down with provider Timea Perecz to discuss her views on fitness.
+In a recent episode of the podcast, TaskHuman Talks, host and coach Jamie Carroll sat down with coach Timea Perecz to discuss her views on fitness.
 Timea is a personal trainer and yoga and Pilates coach on TaskHuman.

 The key ideas from the episode are: Your workout should fit your habits and personality & any form of movement is better than stagnation.